ProtoDef-io/node-protodef/doc/api.md

 sizeOfCtx, writeCtx and readCtx are the compiled version of sizeOf, write and read.
 They are produced by Compiler.compile

 It can be used directly for easier debugging/using already compiled js.

+### CompiledProtodef.setVariable(name, value)

+Sets a primitive variable type for the specified `name`, which can be dynamically updated.
+Can be refrenced in switch statements with the "/" prefix.

 ## utils